 6. Measure the power of the transmitted signal with a measurement filter of bandwidths according to Table 6.5A.3.1.1.5-1 for inter-band CA, table 6.5A.3.1.1.5-3 for intra-band contiguous CA and intra-band non-contiguous CA. The centre frequency of the filter shall be stepped in contiguous steps according to Table 6.5A.3.1.1.5-1 for inter-band CA, table 6.5A.3.1.1.5-3 for intra-band contiguous CA and intra-band non-contiguous CA.

 The measured power shall be verified for each step.
 The measurement period shall capture the active time slots.
 During measurement the spectrum analyser shall be set to 'Detector' = RMS.
+If the sweep count is higher than one, the trace mode shall be average in liner power units.
 For power class 2 intra-band contiguous carrier aggregation, the spurious emissions is measured as the sum from both UE transmit antenna connectors when UE indicates support for dualPA-Architecture IE.

 6.5A.3.1.1.4.3 Message contents